-Description: Recollection and familiarity are fundamental components of episodic memory, yet their large-scale neural organization remains debated.
-Traditionally, the default mode network (DMN) has been linked to recollection and the frontoparietal network (FPN) to familiarity.
-This meta-analysis re-examined that distinction using activation likelihood estimation across 48 fMRI experiments.
-Analyses focused on graded familiarity (parametric contrasts) and its comparison with binary familiarity (Know > New) and recollection (Remember > New).
-Graded familiarity engaged both the DMN and FPN, showing greater DMN involvement than binary familiarity, which recruited the FPN more selectively.
-In contrast, graded familiarity and recollection exhibited extensive overlap across both networks, supporting a unitary account in which they differ in degree rather than kind of network engagement.
-Subnetwork analyses revealed consistent activation across all FPN subdivisions and the core DMN-A subsystem.
-These findings suggest that recollection and familiarity represent graded expressions of integrated DMN–FPN dynamics modulated by memory strength and control demands, offering a unified network-level framework for understanding episodic memory retrieval.
+Description: Recollection and familiarity are core components of episodic memory, yet their large-scale neural architecture remains debated.
+The default mode network (DMN) is typically linked to recollection and the frontoparietal network (FPN) to familiarity.
+To re-examine this distinction, this study performed an ALE meta-analysis of 48 fMRI experiments and evaluated a network-level model in which memory strength and control demands jointly shape DMN–FPN engagement.
+Analyses focused on graded familiarity contrasts (e.g., F3 > F2 > F1 > New) and their comparison with conventional binary familiarity (Know > New) and binary recollection (Remember > New).
+Graded familiarity engaged both the DMN and FPN, with greater DMN involvement than binary familiarity, which primarily recruited the FPN.
+By contrast, graded familiarity and binary recollection showed broadly similar patterns across both networks.
+Subnetwork analyses further revealed consistent engagement of the core DMN-A subsystem and all FPN subdivisions for both graded familiarity and binary recollection.
+Together, these findings suggest that recollection and familiarity may differ more in degree than in kind at the network level, reflecting graded variations in network recruitment that scale with memory strength and controlled retrieval demands.

 If you use the data from this collection please include the following persistent identifier in the text of your manuscript: